Guide to Virtual Meetings using Zoom updated 21Feb2021

-'Doors' will be open from around 20 minutes before the meeting starts to avoid the rush!
+'Doors' will be open from around 20 minutes before the meeting starts to avoid a rush!
 There is a limit on the number of users, so it will be on a first-

-An email has been sent to members with a link to join the Zoom Meeting; simply click on the link, a meeting ID and Passcode shouldn’t be needed.
+An email is sent to members with a link to register for a Zoom Meeting; simply click on the link and enter your details and you will receive an email with a link to join the meeting and a meeting ID and Passcode which shouldn’t be needed.

 If you haven’t installed Zoom, it will download; select Run to install and run Zoom.
 Once it runs, click the large Join Meeting icon; you may need to enter the Meeting ID and Passcode.

 You may enter a Waiting Room before entering the main meeting.
 Please use the 'Connect using Device Audio' option (the actual words vary according to your device) and turn your camera on if you have one.
 Please do not sit with light behind you as it degrades your image.

 Depending on the number joining you may be placed into a separate 'breakout room' so you can chat while others join.
 You will automatically be returned to the main meeting before it starts.

 PC users will be able to view up to 49 people at a time (depending on your screen size) with a symbol to move left/ right on screen to view all at the meeting. iPhones can view 9 and Android devices 4.
 Non-

 During the meeting your microphone will be muted.
 If you need to speak you can unmute yourself using a control button on your screen.